This content has been reviewed by Jason D. Stone

 It happens all the time.
 An individual visits a business or other person’s property and suffers an injury as the result of an accident.
 Data from the U.S. Department of Justice indicates there were approximately 600 such cases filed in 2001 alone, which resulted in more than $4 billion in damages being awarded to victims.

 These numbers leave many people wondering what constitutes a case of premises liability.
-The Boston Personal Injury Attorneys with Jason Stone Injury Lawyers explain there are several questions that must first be answered before determining whether or not a person has been harmed by a premises liability issue, including:
+The Boston premises liability attorneys with Jason Stone Injury Lawyers explain there are several questions that must first be answered before determining whether or not a person has been harmed by a premises liability issue, including:

 - Was the property owner aware of the injury-causing hazard?